Posted on August 21, 2015

 - Regulate unsafe handguns.

-Local governments in Delaware generally lack authority to regulate firearms and ammunition.
+Local governments in Delaware also generally lack authority to regulate firearms and ammunition.

-Delaware ranks 32nd among the states in number of gun deaths per capita.
-In 2009, 76 people died from firearm-related injuries in Delaware.
+In 2013, Delaware had the 32nd highest gun death rate per capital among the states and 100 people died from firearm-related injuries that year.
 That year, Delaware supplied the 23rd highest number of crime guns to other states per capita, but the state imports more crime guns than it exports.

 Delaware Firearms Laws